abhijeetknayak/abhijeetknayak.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hey there, I'm a master's student at the Robot Learning lab, University of Freiburg.
+My research interests include robotics, and computer vision application in robotics - Perception and Localization of robots in their environment to be precise.
+I am also interested in the application of Deep Learning to solve large scale problems in various domains.
 {style="text-align: justify;"}